erickbytes/divbull/divbull.com/content/blog/The-Effect-of-Business-Cyclicality-on-Stock-Prices.md

 Ask 10 people if a stock is a good investment.
 You'll probably get some stories of why they wouldn't invest, past trades, losses, small gains or just indifference.
 Someone will probably be holding the stock if it's one of the popular blue chips.
 What you hear might also depend where the stock stands in the macroeconomic environment and how well they've been running the business lately.

-For example, if you asked someone about Budweiser (BUD) earlier this year, you'd probably hear about their recent marketing fiascos which led to boycotts of their best-selling beer.
+For example, if you asked someone about Anheuser-Busch InBev (BUD) earlier this year, you'd probably hear about their recent marketing fiascos which led to boycotts of their best-selling beer.

 If you asked a shareholder about Tesla (TSLA) last year, they'd probably have mentioned Elon Musk is selling shares to buy Twitter.
 If they did their research, they'd know in 2022 that Tesla was crushing its vehicle delivery targets.